The Star-Forming Main Sequence in JADES and CEERS at $z>1.4$: Investigating the Burstiness of Star Formation: Observations and Measurements

-The SED fitting was done using the FAST algorithm described in \citet{2015ApJS..218...15K}.
+The SED fitting was done using the FAST \citep{Kriek_2009} algorithm with the FSPS models from \citet{2009ApJ...699..486C} assuming a delayed-$\tau$ star-formation history.
 Following the redshift and stellar-mass-dependent criteria described in Section 2.2 of \citet{2018ApJ...860...75D}, we assume either a 1.4-times solar metallicity and a \citet{2000ApJ...533..682C} dust extinction law (hereafter $1.4Z_{\odot}$+Calz), or a sub-solar metallicity and a Small Magellanic Cloud \citep[SMC;][]{2003ApJ...594..279G} extinction curve (hereafter 0.28$Z_{\odot}$+SMC).
 For galaxies in the range $1.4 < z \leq 2.7$, we assumed 0.28$Z_{\odot}$+SMC for galaxies below $10^{10.45}\ M_{\odot}$, and $1.4Z_{\odot}$+Calz otherwise.
 For galaxies in the range $2.7 < z \leq 3.4$, we assumed 0.28$Z_{\odot}$+SMC for galaxies below $10^{10.66}\ M_{\odot}$, and $1.4Z_{\odot}$+Calz otherwise.
 For all galaxies above $z=3.4$, we assumed 0.28$Z_{\odot}$+SMC.
 The best-fit SED was then used to model the continuum for each galaxy during the initial line fitting procedure.
 Using the line fluxes calculated during this initial line fitting procedure, we corrected the photometry for contributions from emission lines that were detected with $>$5$\sigma$ significance.
 The SEDs were then re-fit using FAST on the emission-line-corrected photometry.
 The resulting best-fit SEDs were used to model the continuum during the final run of the line fitting.

 The emission lines were fit using a custom Python procedure that utilizes \texttt{scipy.optimize.curve\_fit()} to perform a chi-squared minimization with a Levenberg-Marquardt algorithm.
 Each emission line was modeled individually with a single Gaussian profile; however, adjacent emission lines (e.g., H$\gamma$ and \oiii $\lambda 4364$, or H$\alpha$ and \nii $\lambda\lambda 6550,6585$) were fit simultaneously.
 The flux ratio of the \nii$\lambda\lambda 6550,6585$ line doublet was fixed with a ratio of 1:3 during the fitting procedure since the intrinsic line strengths of the doublet members are fixed to the ratio of their Einstein A coefficients.
 The 68\% confidence interval (and associated 1$\sigma$ uncertainties) of the line fluxes were obtained via Monte Carlo simulations, perturbing the flux density spectrum according to the error spectrum 500 times and calculating the 16th and 84th percentiles of the resulting flux distribution.